 Rolled up holiday pay and zero hour contract workers

-Zero-hour contract workers are entitled to paid time off work, just like any other employees.
-Recent changes to UK employment law, effective from 1 April 2024, now permit rolled-up holiday pay for workers with irregular hours, including those on zero-hour contracts.
-Under these updated regulations, rolled-up holiday pay can be legally used if specific conditions are met, such as ensuring that holiday pay is clearly itemised on payslips and paid at the correct rate.
+Zero-hour contract workers are entitled to paid time off work, just like any other workers.
+Under current rules, employers are permitted to use rolled-up holiday pay for workers with irregular hours, including those on zero-hour contracts.

-The entitlement to holiday pay for zero-hour contract workers is calculated based on their average weekly earnings over the previous 52 paid weeks, excluding any weeks in which no work was performed.
+The entitlement to holiday pay for zero-hour contract workers is calculated based on their average weekly earnings over the previous 52 paid weeks (or up to 104 weeks if needed), excluding any weeks in which no work was performed.
 If a worker has not worked for a full 52 weeks, only the weeks in which they were paid should be considered.
 The reference period may extend beyond 52 weeks if necessary but cannot exceed 104 weeks in total.
-This ensures that holiday pay reflects the worker’s typical earnings and accounts for fluctuations in working hours.

 While rolled-up holiday pay is now permitted under specific conditions for certain workers, employers who use it must carefully consider potential risks to ensure compliance with employment law and avoid costly disputes.

-Employers should also ensure that payslips clearly distinguish between basic pay and the holiday pay component, and that workers are not discouraged from taking leave.
-In fact, employers should actively encourage their staff to take their entitled holiday to promote well-being and avoid potential disputes.
+Employers should also ensure that the payslips they issue clearly distinguish between basic pay and the holiday pay component, and that workers are not discouraged from taking leave.

 Need assistance?